coleenquadros/configuration/docs/app-sre/sop/sentry-interrupt-catcher-activities.md

 ## User management

-Sentry is configured to use SSO with github as the authentication source.
+Sentry is configured to use Single Sign-On via Github OAuth.
 Anyone who is part of the app-sre team in github is able to log into sentry, and sentry will create an account for them.
 This actually causes a number of annoying problems stemming from either a lack of an app-interface controlled account to duplicate accounts.

 ### Lack of sentry account